Guru Gembul

 Guru Gembul (lit.
-'Fat Teacher', c.
-1985) is an Indonesian activist, historian, teacher, and content creator, known for his far-liberal social media content.
+'Chubby Teacher', c.
+15 February 1985) is an Indonesian activist, historian, teacher, and content creator, known for his social media content.

 Name

 In Javanese, the word gembul is an adjective meaning "overeating", while guru is "teacher" or "coach".
 According to a number of local publications, he is known to be originally named Jafar Rohadi, but this was immediately denied by him.
-The word gembul also represents a portmanteau of gemar ngibul, a phrase translated as "enjoying vague discussions" from Indonesian.
+The word gembul also represents a portmanteau of gemar ngibul from Rocky Gerung, a phrase translated as "enjoying vague discussions" from Indonesian.

-The expression Baraya is frequently recited by him.
+The expression Baraya is frequently used by him.
 It is a Sundanese word meaning "sibling", but is used by Guru Gembul at a wide connotation, and so approximating "fellow" in meaning and usage.

 Life

 Guru Gembul's personal life is very secretive and his real identity is still a mystery, Guru Gembul is thought to be named "Johan Riyadi", "Jafar Rohadi", or "Jafar Riyadi", but this was later denied by him directly.
 He is known to be a graduate of Indonesia University of Education.
 Guru Gembul stated that he is a teacher at a school in Bandung, while his monthly income from his YouTube channel is estimated to reach $1,7K to $27,2K or around IDR 26,134,100 to IDR 372,026,600.
 Thus, his income in a year is around $20,4K to $326,1K or around IDR to IDR 5,013,135,300.
 Autobiographically, Guru Gembul has an experience teaching social science at a high school in Bandung.